 Keeping Up With Kanye

-Since its inception, Yeezy’s growth has hit stratospheric heights as one of the most innovative and dominant brands of the modern sneakersphere.
-According to Business of Fashion, in 2021, Yeezy adidas sneakers raked in nearly $1.7 billion in sales.
-In 2022, Yeezy’s value was estimated at $3.2–$4.7 billion, and was projected to draw $1 billion in annual sales with GAP within the next 2–8 years.
-With Ye's major business partnerships with GAP and adidas now terminated, a whole new phase in the realms of sneakers and streetwear is dawning.
+Between its inception and 2022, Yeezy was known as one of the most innovative and dominant brands of the modern sneakersphere.
+According to Business of Fashion, in 2021, Yeezy adidas sneakers raked in nearly $1.7 billion in sales, and in 2022, Yeezy’s value was estimated at $3.2–$4.7 billion and was projected to draw $1 billion in annual sales with GAP within the next 2–8 years.
+However, with Ye's major business partnerships with GAP and adidas terminated in 2022, a whole new phase in the realms of sneakers and streetwear dawned.

 Bjorn Gulden Comments on adi’s Cancelled Yeezy Partnership